 See you next month…

-One of the biggest highlights for me this year was reconnecting with a very dear friend the Reverend Patrick Forbes and his lovely wife Annette.
+One of the biggest highlights for me in 2021 was reconnecting with a very dear friend the Reverend Patrick Forbes

 Zooming in on Peter Donegan